-A fast food investment in Sydney’s Dulwich Hill sold on a low 3.17 per cent yield following an auction integrating private online bidding.
+A fast food investment in Sydney’s Dulwich Hill sold for $4.26 million on a low 3.17 per cent yield following an auction integrating private online bidding.

 Cushman & Wakefield marketing agent Yosh Mendis said the virtual public sale of 498-500 New Canterbury Road “confirmed that investors have been quick to embrace new technologies and adapt to realities of the rapidly changing external environment”.